simusek/znanylekarz/README.md

 - on api endpoint using http request - available for actual signed in user

 Additional requirements:
-- notify about change external stats system
+- notify external stats system about user email change
-- notify about change external marketing system
+- notify external marketing system about user email change
 - change log
 - entire email changing process should be secure